Download a FREE E-Book with 20 Easy Weeknight Dinners

 This overnight french toast casserole recipe can also be made gluten-free.
 Just substitute brioche or challah bread for a gluten-free bread of your choice.

 You could also use french bread like a long baguette to make this easy french toast casserole.
 Just slice the baguette into rounds and arrange them in the baking dish.
+You can also use sourdough bread, but it will result in a less sweet and firmer french toast.

-Lastly, if you have less time to soak the bread in the egg mixture, you could cut the bread into cubes.
+Lastly, if you have less time to soak the bread in the egg mixture, you could cut the bread into 1-inch cubes.
 The bread cubes will absorb the liquid faster than the full slices.
 This allows you to have a delicious breakfast in just a few hours instead of overnight.

 Step by step assembly of an overnight french toast casserole